Decode the regulatory genome

 Graduate Student

 If you are interested in joining our lab as a graduate student, please apply through one of the relevant graduate programs at the University of Chicago, such as the GGSB gradaute program.
+We will help students develop a strong analytical mindset and knowledge for conducting cutting-edge research with computational approaches.

 Postdoctoral Fellow

 We are looking for postdoctoral fellows to work at the intersection of genomics and AI.
 Ideal candidates should have Ph.D. or equivalent degrees in Computational Biology, Computer Science, Statistics, or a related field at the expected start time.
 Prior research experience in any areas including regulatory genomics, statistical or evolutionary genetics, single-cell genomics, computational structural biology, machine learning, or statistics is a plus but not required.
 This is a full research position, but teaching opportunities can be provided if desired.
-If interested, please email your CV, a brief description of your previous works, and your future research interests to [email protected].
+If interested, please email your CV, a brief description of your previous works, and your future research interests to jianzhou@uchicago.edu.

 Undergraduate Student